yiqu/searchit/README.md

 ```
 _Does not rely on any global dependencies._

-Now open your browser at http://localhost:5555
+Now open your browser at http://localhost:5555 (auto-open first time).

 # Configuration